MUbarak123-56/image-digit-scquantathon/README.md

 ![Post-Processing](images/final_layer.png)

-Finally, the post-processing step translate the output from the quantum layer into 0 or 1 by working with a fully connected layer to produce a value of 0 or 1 in the last output neuron.
+Finally, the post-processing step translates the outputs from the quantum layer into 0 or 1 by working with a fully connected layer to produce a value of 0 or 1 in the last output neuron.

 ## Problem Statement